ChemeketaCS/csweb/content/courses/CS260_202020/week07.md

     weight: 70
 ---

-## Due this week

-{{% alert warning %}}

-* Assignment 3.
-Submit writeup and push final code by deadline.
-* Saturday 11:59PM - BST Balancing CPPLab

-{{% /alert %}}

 ## Learning objectives

 * Perform rotations in a tree and correctly splay a node to root using rotations
 * Perform basic operations in an AVL tree
 * Identify how adding items to a B-Tree will affect its structure

-## Assignment 4

-You are 100% ready to do on assignment 4.
-Use this week to get a good start on it.

 ## Day 1